-Chateau La Chaire offers guests an appealing opportunity to have one of Jersey’s finest afternoon teas in one of the most picturesque settings in the Channel Islands.
-Hidden amongst the trees of Rozel, a small fishing village in the north east, you’ll find a beautifully maintained Victorian manor.
-Generously designed and professionally staffed, you couldn’t ask for a more beautiful place to enjoy your 3 tiered stand of sandwiches and cakes.
+Chateau Le Chaire offers guests a tempting opportunity to have one of Jersey’s optimum afternoon teas in one of the most picturesque settings in the Channel Islands.
+Concealed amongst the trees of Rozel, a small fishing village in the north east, you’ll find an exquisitely preserved Victorian manor.
+Generously designed and professionally staffed, you couldn’t ask for a more beautiful place to appreciate your 3 tiered stand of sandwiches and cakes.

 Somerville, St. Brelade

 St Aubin’s Harbour might be one of Jersey’s most picturesque spots.
 The Somerville Hotel sits proud above this 16th century harbour, boasting views over the attractive fishing village below and the expansive St. Aubin’s Bay.
 Enjoy your indulgent afternoon tea, soaking in this magnificent view, and share the experience of this traditional English ritual.

 The Savoy, St. Helier